If a tree falls in the woods, and no one is around to hear it... it may have been recorded!

 Through sound monitoring efforts, parks can learn about the acoustic environment as a whole and identify desirable and appropriate sound sources, as well as those that are undesirable in the park setting.
 Information gathered can then be used to identify the potential impacts of non-natural sounds and proposed developments or actions that may affect the acoustic environment.

 Noise modeling software can help to predict how sounds will spread across a park landscape.
-To learn more about noise modeling, view this presentation by NPS Biologist Katie Nuessly (pdf 2.5MB).
+View The Science of Sound, an NPS presentation, to learn more about noise modeling (pdf 2.5MB).